Koihik/LuaFormatter/docs/Style-Config.md

 type: bool, default: false

-Transform string literals to use single quote.
+Transform string literals to use a single quote.

 ```lua
 -- original